awisky/bloopark/README.md

 After Docker container is running you must do a few step in your new Odoo instance.

 - Create a new database with demonstration data
-- Install Search Assistant module
+- Install Search Assistant module.
+  If it fails then try to Install Sale and Purchase modules first.
+Sometimes Odoo fails without a reason :-)
 - Setup the default partner for sales and purchases on Settings -> Search Assistant
 - Grant access to the users on User Settings or Group Settings.
 Select Search Assitant User checkbox.
 - Reload Odoo web page (F5) to reload the menu.
 You will see the Search Assistant menu on Sales and Purchase